Aleksandra Krunić: 2013: Major debut

-2014: Top 100, US Open fourth round and first WTA doubles title
+2014: Top 100, US Open fourth round, WTA Tour doubles title

 In first round of qualifications at the Australian Open, Krunić lost to Zarina Diyas in three sets.
 In January, she qualified for the Pattaya Open, but lost to Nicha Lertpitaksinchai in the first round.
 Next she played three ITF events and best result was quarterfinal where she lost to Timea Bacsinszky.
 In the WTA event in Katowice, Krunić didn't qualify for main draw, but she beat former top-30 player Tamira Paszek.
-In Kuala Lumpur, she didn't need qualifications, but in first round, she lost to Karolína Plíšková in two sets.
+In Kuala Lumpur, she did not need to go through the qualifications, but in the first round, she lost to Karolína Plíšková in two sets.
 On clay, she made it to the semifinal at two ITF tournaments.
 At French Open and Wimbledon, she failed to qualify.
-At the WTA event in Bucharest, she beat Alexandra Panova in the first round, but lost in the second to world No. 3 and domestic player, Simona Halep, in a match full of breaks.
+At the WTA Tour event in Bucharest, she beat Alexandra Panova in the first round, but lost in the second to world No. 3 and domestic player, Simona Halep, in a match full of breaks.
 Last prepare for US Open was at an ITF event in Poland where she lost in early round of singles, but won doubles title alongside Barbora Krejčíková.

-At the US Open, Krunić again qualified for her second main-draw appearance.
+At the US Open, Krunić again qualified for her second main draw appearance.
 In the first round, she played against good friend Katarzyna Piter and won her first ever main-draw match at a Grand Slam tournament.
 In the second round, 27th seed Madison Keys awaited.
 Although they finished the match with the same number of points, Krunić won in three sets and subsequently defeated third seed and reigning Wimbledon champion, Petra Kvitová in the third round in straight sets.
 With that win, she was guaranteed a world ranking in the top 100 for the first time.
 In the round of 16, Krunić lost to 16th seed and two time US Open finalist, Victoria Azarenka, in three sets.
 18-time Grand Slam champion Martina Navratilova said of Krunić during the match "what a find she is, what an athlete".
 During the tournament, Krunić's compatriots Janković, Ivanovic and Jovanovski gave her advice and support.
 She was nominated a "Rising star of the month", but Belinda Bencic had more votes by 5%.
 Also, the match against Azarenka was one of ten matches nominated for Grand Slam match of the year award.

 The Asian swing started for Krunić in Tashkent.
-Despite losing to Lesia Tsurenko in the first round of singles, she managed to capture her first WTA title playing doubles alongside Kateřina Siniaková.
+Despite losing to Lesia Tsurenko in the first round of singles, she managed to capture her first career title playing doubles alongside Kateřina Siniaková.
 They beat all opponents in three sets en route to the final, where they beat Margarita Gasparyan and Alexandra Panova, in straight sets.
 In her hometown Moscow, she beat Caroline Garcia but lost to Tsvetana Pironkova in second round.
 In doubles, Krunić and Siniakova beat top-seeded top-10 players Makarova and Vesnina in the first round.